Difficulty: Hard

 Mapping 64-bit Order IDs to internal metadata requires deterministic latency to avoid the unpredictable resizing costs and collision risks associated with standard hash maps.
 A Radix Tree (specifically a 256-ary Trie) offers $O(K)$ performance based on key length rather than the number of elements, providing cache-friendly and collision-free lookups essential for low-latency execution.
 This data structure processes keys in fixed-size chunks, making it highly efficient for managing dense or spars

-Practice this hard developer interview question on MyntBit - the LeetCode for quants with 200+ quant interview questions for Jane Street, Citadel, Two Sigma, and other top quantitative finance firms.
+Practice this hard developer interview question on MyntBit - the all-in-one quant learning platform with 200+ quant interview questions for Jane Street, Citadel, Two Sigma, and other top quantitative finance firms.